Vodianoi/uploadMod/README.md

 - A mod file that you want to upload.
 - An account on [NexusMods](https://www.nexusmods.com/) and [Thunderstore](https://www.thunderstore.io/).
-- An API key and session cookies for your NexusMods account (you can find instructions on how to obtain these [here](https://help.nexusmods.com/article/100-obtaining-an-api-key)).
+- An API key and session cookies for your NexusMods account (you can find instructions on how to obtain these [here](https://github.com/Digitalroot-Valheim/Digitalroot.OdinPlusModUploader/)).
-- A token for your Thunderstore account (you can find instructions on how to obtain this [here](https://docs.thunderstore.io/docs/getting-started/authentication/)).
+- A token for your Thunderstore account.

 ## Inputs